kristjanv001/leetcode/README.md

 1. Sort the list
 2. Compare the maximum of the last three and the first two + the last one

+## 724. Find Pivot Index

+1. Get the whole sum
+2. Another loop, subtract elements j from the whole sum, compare left with right, keep increasing the left sum with j elements - works out like magic